SteelCompendium/data-md-dse/Bestiary/Demon Torlas.md

   effects:
   - name: Effect
     effect: 'The area turns into a morass of spongy flesh before the targets are force moved.
-Until the start of the torlas’s next turn, the area is [[Difficult Terrain|difficult terrain]], and each creature who moves within the area takes 1 damage for each square moved. '
+Until the start of the torlas''s next turn, the area is [[Difficult Terrain|difficult terrain]], and each creature who moves within the area takes 1 damage for each square moved. '
 - name: Grasping Tendons
   type: Maneuver